eosnewyork/eosdocs.io/PublicWebsite/content/Resources/apiendpoints/index.md

 ### Public API Endpoints Mainnet
 #### Chain_id: aca376f206b8fc25a6ed44dbdc66547c36c6c33e3a119ffbeaef943642f0e906

+Every block producer publishes a bp.json file which among other things lists their api endpoints (if they've chosen to provide one).
+The steps are:

+- find the producer's public url (see http://eosnetworkmonitor.io/)
+- append `/bp.json` to it
+- look for the `api_endpoint` key - the corresponding value is the API endpoint.
+- for example for eosnewyork, you would use: http://bp.eosnewyork.io/bp.json

-These are public API endpoints that can be used to vote / interact with the production EOS blockchain.
+That said below is a quick reference to some public API endpoints that can be used to vote / interact with the production EOS blockchain.

 * `https://api.eosnewyork.io:443`
 * `https://api.eosdetroit.io:443`